tildelowengrimm/talon/rules.md

 Dealing
 -------

 Before the first hand, randomly pick who will deal first.
 It is customary for each player to cut the deck to decide who deals.
 The highest trump gets to deal.
-If there are no trumps, the highest card.
+If there are no trumps, the highest card deals.
 The tie-breaker is suit.
 Swords are first, then cups, then pentacles, then wands.

 The first dealer shuffles the deck thoroughly then passes the deck to their right.
 That player cuts or taps the deck then passes it back.
 Cards are dealt widdershins, starting with the player to the dealer's left.
 Cards are dealt to each player in packets.
 If there are four or five players, the packets are of three cards.
 If there are three players, packets are four cards.